Simeon I of Yerevan: Biography

-He was elected catholicos at Etchmiadzin in 1763.
-At the time, due to the remoteness of Etchmiadzin in a frontier province of Iran, the Armenian Patriarchate of Istanbul had become the most important see of the Armenian Church.
-Simeon took active efforts in order to increase the role of the See of Etchmiadzin and reassert its primacy over the other sees, including by establishing a printing press in 1771, the very first on the territory of historical Armenia.
+He was elected Catholicos at Etchmiadzin in 1763.
+At the time, due to the remoteness of Etchmiadzin, which was located in a frontier province of Iran, the Armenian Patriarchate of Constantinople had become the most important see of the Armenian Church.
+There was also an Armenian Patriarchate of Jerusalem and catholicosates in Sis (in Cilicia), Aghtamar (an island in Lake Van), and Gandzasar (in Karabakh), which challenged Etchmiadzin's authority.
+(Note: The catholicosates of Aghtamar and Sis had survived from the medieval period and had achieved effective independence from Etchmiadzin.
+They were sometimes considered "anti-catholicosates" because of "their effrontery towards Etchmiadzin but also because they had periodically listed towards the Church of Rome."
+The catholicosate of Gandzasar (also known as the catholicosate of Aghvank/Caucasian Albania) had a long history of semi-autonomy but had gained additional independence from the weakening of Etchmiadzin's authority in the 16th century and from its ties with the meliks of Karabakh in the 18th century.)
+Simeon took active efforts in order to increase the role of the See of Etchmiadzin and reassert its primacy over the other sees.
+He created a new office, that of vice-Catholicos, who would sit in Constantinople and oversee the Armenian Patriarch.
+In 1764, he appointed Abraham Astapattsi to Constantinople, which provoked backlash from the local Armenian amiras (wealthy Ottoman Armenian elites), who opposed Etchmiadzin's centralizing policies.
+As a part of his efforts to extend Etchmiadzin's influence, Simeon established a printing press in 1771, the very first on the territory of historical Armenia.
 Four years later he established a paper factory to meet the growing needs and costs of the printing press.
 He furthermore improved the monastic school, which would become a major center of theological learning in the 19th century.

 Catholicos Simeon was particularly hostile towards Armenian Catholics and sought to prevent the spread of Catholicism among Armenians, frequently and harshly criticizing them in his written works.
-He was opposed to the activities of Indian Armenians Shahamir Shahamirian and Joseph Emin, who envisioned the reestablishment of an independent Armenian state.
+The historian Leo describes Simeon's anti-Catholic measures:

+He began a campaign of persecution against Catholic priests working on the border of Georgia and elsewhere not only through the collaboration of [King] Heracles [of Georgia] but also through that of the local Muslim rulers...
+Wherever Armenians who had joined the Catholics were discovered, they were sent to Etchmiadzin through the local authorities.
+There, Simeon would punish them and would release them only after he had received their confession of sins.
+These inquisitorial practices constitute the darkest aspect of Simeon's tenure as Catholicos.